-Each OCF Server which is instantiated by an OCF-IPE needs to provide a minimum set of resources depending on the Device Type it represents.
+Each OCF Server, i.e. each virtual OCF Device which is instantiated by an OCF-IPE needs to serve a minimum set of resources depending on the Device Type it represents.
 Common to all OCF Devices is the need to support the following mandatory core resources:

 “/oic/res” for discovery of resources hosted by the OCF Server